SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/CreatThematicMap.md

 ### Create a Thematic Map

-Open data to create a thematic map, then select a vector or raster layer from the Layer Manager, right-click the layer and click "Create Thematic Map...".
-Or you can click "Thematic Mapping" in the "Thematic Mapping" menu, the "Create Thematic Map" dialog box will appear, in which you can choose thematic maps they want to create.
+Open your data, then choose a vector or raster layer from the Layer Manager, and right-click the layer and select "Create Thematic Map...".
+Or you can click the thematic map type you want to produce on the "Thematic Mapping" tab to head for the "Thematic Mapping" panel where you can set up relative parameters.

 　　![](img/NewThematicMap.png)